 - Respiratory diseases: Respiratory diseases are common in pet chinchillas and can easily become pneumonia.
 Conditions such as overcrowding, poor ventilation, and high humidity may predispose an animal to pneumonia.
 Common signs include lack of appetite, lethargy, difficulty breathing, nasal discharge, and swollen lymph nodes.

 - Overgrown teeth: As is true with many rodents, chinchillas' front and back teeth grow continuously throughout life.
 Signs of overgrown teeth include drooling and depressed appetite.
 If you suspect your Chinchilla has overgrown teeth, please visit your veterinarian for further inspection.
 To keep the teeth worn down, a chinchilla needs to constantly gnaw.
 Wood is soft enough that chinchillas won't damage their teeth, but hard enough to keep teeth worn down to proper size.
-The best types of wood are white pine (also good for making chinchilla houses) and apple.
+The best types of wood for gnawing are white pine (also good for making chinchilla houses) and apple.
 Do not give your chinchilla wood that is poisonous, including cedar, eucalyptus, plum, plywood, cherry, fir, spruce, and redwood.

 - Heat stroke: Heat stroke, a problem in many rodents, also occurs in chinchillas.
 Being normal inhabitants of the Andes Mountains, they are very comfortable at temperatures of 35-45 degrees.
 Temperatures above 80 degrees, especially if high humidity is also present, can easily lead to fatal heat stroke.
 Signs of heat stroke are similar to those seen in any pet with this problem and include panting, high blood temperature, and open-mouth breathing.